NHSDigital/ra-sandbox/input/pagecontent/remove-reasonable-adjustment-record.md

 ### Overview

-Patient consent must be obtained before removing any adjustment or impairment.
+A patient may deny or revoke their consent to share adjustment or impairment information at any point.
 See [Consent to Share Information](consent-to-share-information.html) for details of requirements around consent.

 For high level requirements, see [Key purposes of the Reasonable Adjustment Flag](index.html#key-purposes)

 #### UseCase

-As consent is not granted from a patient , a Reasonable Adjustment record will be removed by the practitioner.
+If a patient denys consent, then this must be recorded and all adjustment records removed.

 <div style="text-align: left;">